Persian Name Generator - Character Names from the Iranian Tradition

 Shahnameh Names

-The Shahnameh ("Book of Kings") is the source for the most culturally significant Persian personal names.
-Rustam, the great hero (a name possibly of Scythian or Parthian origin meaning something like "mighty bones/frame"), Zal (the white-haired hero raised by the Simorgh, the divine bird), Siavash (a name connected to *siavak*, meaning something dark or black-haired), Afrasiyab (the Turanian enemy king).
-Female names from the Shahnameh: Tahmineh (Rustam's wife), Sudabeh (the queen whose transgression drives the Siavash narrative), Shahrazad (the narrator of the *Thousand and One Nights* — not technically Shahnameh but from the same Persian tradition).
-These names are widely used in contemporary Iran, conveying cultural pride in the pre-Islamic Iranian heritage.
-Sufi poetry added another layer of Persian naming: Rumi (whose full name was Jalal ad-Din Muhammad Balkhi), Hafez (whose pen name means "guardian/protector," referring to one who memorizes the Quran), Sa'di (named after Sa'd ibn Abi Waqqas), Omar Khayyam (*Khayyam* means "tent-maker," his father's occupation).
-These poet-names are recognizable internationally even to those who have never read the poetry.
+The *Shahnameh* ("Book of Kings") is the source for the most culturally loaded Persian personal names.
+Rustam, the great hero (a name possibly of Scythian or Parthian origin meaning something like "mighty bones"), Zal (the white-haired hero raised by the Simorgh, the divine bird), Siavash (connected to *siavak*, meaning dark or black-haired), and Afrasiyab (the Turanian king, Rustam's great antagonist) all carry story before a scene begins.
+Female names from the *Shahnameh* include Tahmineh (Rustam's wife), Sudabeh (the queen whose transgression drives the Siavash narrative), and Shahrazad (narrator of the *Thousand and One Nights*, not technically *Shahnameh*, but from the same Persian tradition).
+All three remain in common use in contemporary Iran, carrying the weight of pre-Islamic heritage.
+Sufi poetry added another layer: Rumi (whose full name was Jalal ad-Din Muhammad Balkhi), Hafez (a pen name meaning "guardian," given to one who has memorized the Quran), Sa'di (named after Sa'd ibn Abi Waqqas), Omar Khayyam (*Khayyam* means "tent-maker," his father's trade).
+These names are recognizable internationally even to readers who have never opened the poems.

 Using the Generator

-For Achaemenid Persian settings — the world of Cyrus the Great, Darius, Xerxes, the Persian Wars, the Persepolis inscriptions — names come from Old Persian: Kūruš (Cyrus), Dārayavahuš (Darius), Xšayāršā (Xerxes), Artaphrenes, Artaxerxes.
-These are names with Avestan-root elements meaning specific things: *Darius* means "holding firm the good."
-For Sasanian period settings (224-651 CE) — the empire that contested with Rome and Byzantium and fell to the Arab conquest — names come from Middle Persian: Ardashir (the founder), Shapur, Bahram (a name connected to the war deity *Vərəθraγna*), Yazdegerd.
-For Safavid Persia (1501-1736) — the empire that established Twelver Shia Islam as state religion, patronized Persian arts, and built Isfahan as one of the great cities of the world — names reflect Shia Islamic naming conventions alongside the inherited Persian tradition.
-The names of the Twelve Imams became particularly significant: Ali, Hassan, Husayn, Zaynab.
+For Achaemenid Persian settings, including the world of Cyrus the Great, Darius, Xerxes, the Persian Wars, and the Persepolis inscriptions, names come from Old Persian: Kūruš (Cyrus), Dārayavahuš (Darius), Xšayāršā (Xerxes), Artaphrenes, Artaxerxes.
+These are names with Avestan-root elements that carry specific meanings: *Darius* means "holding firm the good."
+For Sasanian period settings (224-651 CE), the empire that contested Rome and Byzantium before falling to the Arab conquest, names come from Middle Persian: Ardashir (the founder), Shapur, Bahram (connected to the war deity *Vərəθraγna*), Yazdegerd.
+For Safavid Persia (1501-1736), which established Twelver Shia Islam as state religion, patronized Persian arts, and built Isfahan into one of the great cities of the early modern world, names reflect Shia Islamic convention alongside the inherited Persian tradition.
+The names of the Twelve Imams became especially prominent: Ali, Hassan, Husayn, Zaynab.